Stub network

-Introduction

 A stub network, or pocket network, is a somewhat casual term describing a computer network, or part of an internetwork, with no knowledge of other networks, that will typically send much or all of its non-local traffic out via a single path, with the network aware only of a default route to non-local destinations.
 As a practical analogy, think of an island which is connected to the rest of the world through a bridge and no other path is available either through air or sea.
 Continuing this analogy, the island might have more than one physical bridge to the mainland, but the set of bridges still represents only one logical path.